mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-Then implement it on the repository.
+Then, implement it on the repository.

 ```csharp
 public class CustomerRepository : BaseRepository<Customer, SqlConnection>, ICustomerRepository